Implementation of the magnetic force theorem for large-scale calculations of magnon bands: application to yttrium iron garnet: Application to YIG

 In Tab. \ref{table:J_n} we also state the Curie temperatures calculated from RPA using the exchange constants from the three experimental references as well as the ones calculated here.
-The numbers should be compared to the experimental value of 559 K \cite{CHEREPANOV199381} and the largest deviation is that of Shamoto et al, which overestimates it by 80 K. This is likely due to a general overestimation of the majority magnon band energies compared to Princep et al. and the present work.
-We also note that the experimental exchange constants are obtained from the Holstein-Primakoff dispersion relation, which is related to RPA by taking $\langle S^a\rangle\rightarrow S^a$ in Eqs. \eqref{eq:H_rpa}-\eqref{eq:C}.
+The numbers should be compared to the experimental value of 559 K \cite{CHEREPANOV199381} and the largest deviation is that of Cherapanov et al, which underestimates it by 79 K. We note that the experimental exchange constants are obtained from the Holstein-Primakoff dispersion relation, which is related to RPA by taking $\langle S^a\rangle\rightarrow S^a$ in Eqs. \eqref{eq:H_rpa}-\eqref{eq:C}.
 For ferromagnets $\langle S^a\rangle=S^a$ at $T=0$, but for the case of YIG $\langle S^a\rangle/S^a=0.95(0.97)$ for octahedral(tetrahedral) sites, which implies that a fit to the RPA dispersion would yield larger exchange constants (by a factor of $S^a/\langle S^a\rangle$).
-In Fig. \ref{fig:YIG_magnons} and Tab. \ref{table:J_n}, we therefore present the Holstein-Primakoff $T=0$ magnon dispersion and exchange constants in order to make the comparison to experimental references straight forward.
+In Fig. \ref{fig:YIG_magnons} and Tab. \ref{table:J_n}, we therefore present the Holstein-Primakoff $T=0$ magnon dispersion and exchange constants in order to make the comparison to experimental references straightforward.
 However, this implies that the application of RPA for calculating critical temperatures involves a small inconsistency, which leads to slightly underestimated critical temperatures.
 Nevertheless, RPA is still expected to perform significantly better compared to either classical Monte Carlo simulations or Holstein-Primakoff critical temperatures \cite{rajeev_pavizhakumari_predicting_2025}.